 Interstate 70, which spans nearly 60 miles between the Illinois state line and the Hendricks County line, has seen more than 500 crashes and several fatalities within the span of only a few years.

 According to National Highway Traffic Safety Administration (NHTSA) truck accident data spanning 10 years from 2007 to 2016, Putnam County contains the deadliest stretch of I-70, with 10 fatalities between Asherville and Belle Union.
 On another stretch of road less than a mile long between New Lisbon and Spring Grove in Wayne County, six fatalities were recorded.

 The Borman Expressway (Interstate 80/94) is one of Indiana’s most traveled and deadliest roadways.
 Daily, more than a million vehicles use the Borman Expressway.
 In Lake County, there have been 71 fatalities and another 19 in Porter County along stretches of the expressway, according to the Times of Northwest Indiana.

 On I-80 in Lake County, NHTSA data recorded six deaths along a two-mile stretch between the 65 interchange and Benton Street.

 Indiana Highway 60 is around 60 miles long, containing a two-lane road that runs through Lawrence County and ends in Sellersburg County.
 The highway winds through Clark, Lawrence, Orange, and Washington counties.
-Its high volume of general and commercial truck traffic makes it one of the deadliest Indiana highways.
+Its high volume of general and commercial truck traffic makes it one of the deadliest & dangerous truck roads in Indiana.

 Interstate 90 is a major highway for truck traffic since it connects the East Coast all the way to the West Coast, stretching through the northern portion of Indiana.
 Its heavy volume of commercial traffic mixed with travelers and other drivers has made it a hotspot for truck accidents and fatalities.